Apple Trees for Sale for Fall 2014

-Rusty Coat---medium, slightly flattened, totally russeted, very tart, ripe very late; some apples hang on the tree until February, found in Gaston Co., NC.
+Rusty Coat---medium, flattened, almost totally covered with russet, tart, ripe October, a good keeper, some apples hang on until February; from Catawba County, NC.

 Sheepnose---medium, elongated, dull red, slightly dry with a great taste, ripe September-October.
 Sheepnose is a generic name for any elongated apple; this one was found in Macon, Co., NC.

 Stayman Winesap---large, round, green mostly covered with red, juicy, an old Southern favorite ripe in October.
 The apples from a Stayman tree were used to make vinegar in Yancey Co., NC.